 I am a Masters student studying the interaction between parasitic nematodes (Phasmarhabditis spp.) and their molluscan hosts.
 I am interested in how nematodes utilized as biocontrol against agricultural pests such as the gray field slug (Deroceras spp.) may infect non-target species, with special focus on the Pacific Banana Slug (Ariolimax columbianus).
 Furthermore, I aim to investigate the impact and ethics of releasing biological control agents into the environment.
 My approach will employ field collection and infectivity trials in the lab, and throughout my work I will incorporate aspects of Buddhist philosophy and contemplative practice, aiding in my exploration of ethical science frameworks.

-Kim Tu, Bodhi Tree Project Student, Biochemistry and Molecular Biology major
+Kim Tu, Honors thesis advisee, Biochemistry and Molecular Biology major

-Kim Tu, Bodhi Tree Project Student, Biochemistry and Molecular Biology major
+Kim Tu, Honors thesis advisee, Biochemistry and Molecular Biology major